 Scientific research has established that during Transcendental Meditation, brain functioning becomes highly orderly and coherent.
 During the TM-Sidhi practice, especially Yogic Flying, this coherence becomes even more widespread, with maximum coherence at the point when the body lifts off the ground.
 Heightened coherence indicates greater use of the brain's potential.

-Studies on the TM and TM-Sidhi Programme show that this coherent brain functioning carries over into daily activity, resulting in increased IQ, greater emotional stability, improved learning ability, moral maturity, better health and much more.
+Studies on the TM and TM-Sidhi Programme show that this coherent brain functioning carries over into daily activity, resulting in increased IQ, higher levels of creativity, greater emotional stability, improved learning ability, moral maturity, better health and much more.
 See the web page Brain Health (opens in new tab/window).

 The TM-Sidhi Programme was introduced in 1976 by Maharishi Mahesh Yogi, founder of Transcendental Meditation.
 Maharishi revived the theoretical and practical knowledge of "sidhi" practice contained in the ancient text of Vedic Science known as the Yoga Sutras of Patanjali.